-The Board, management and employees must report any situations where there is a real or apparent conflict of interest between them as individuals and the interest of the Company.
-Where a real or apparent conflict of interest arises, the matter must be brought to the attention of the Chairperson in the case of a Board member, the Managing Director or Chief Executive Officer (or equivalent) in the case of a member of management and a supervisor in the case of an employee, so that it may be considered and dealt with in an appropriate manner.
+The Board, management and employees must report any situations where there is a real or apparent conflict of interest between them as individuals and the interests of the Company.

+Where a real or apparent conflict of interest arises, the matter must be brought to the attention of the Chairman in the case of a Board member, the Corporate Manager in the case of a member of management and a supervisor in the case of an employee, so that it may be considered and dealt with in an appropriate manner.